 Step 5: Prepare Your Finances

 Financial proof is a critical part of the process.
-As of 2025:
+From 11 November 2025 onwards:

 Step 6: Apply Online for the UK Study Visa